RitamSanyal/webdevstrt/README.md

-# Wellcome to webdevstrt Repo
+# Wellcome to `webdevstrt` Repo

-### where journey for Fullstack starts
+##### Where journey for Full-Stack starts

-Starting my webdev journey with this repository
+Starting my webdev journey with this repository.
 This repository contains raw HTML, CSS, and JS code that I am using to learn web development.

+This repo has no use for you (or may be it it) but I don't know so yeah.
+Feel free to roam around and learn from my mistakes.

-# Contents
+### Contents

 - `/HTML` - The main HTML folder for practice.
 - `/CSS` -  The main CSS folder for practice.